 - Qualifications you have or are working towards: This is so we can determine whether the course you are applying for is at the appropriate level for you.

-- Personal statement: This is so that you can – in your own words – tell us a bit about yourself!
+- Tell us your story so far: This is so that you can – in your own words – tell us a bit about yourself!

 Please ensure that you list all your qualifications and any information that you feel is relevant to your application.
 Failure to provide all information requested will hold up the application process, as your application will have to be returned to you.

 You will also be asked about whether you are care experienced, or have responsibilities as a young carer, and whether or not you require childcare and/or transport to College (Fraserburgh Campus only), so that we are aware of your circumstances and can provide adequate support.
 In addition, you will be asked to complete a short Equal Opportunities Monitoring questionnaire – this is so we can ensure that no individual is discriminated against on the grounds of age, gender, ethnic origin, disability, relationship status and religion or belief.